How to explore the best of the Canadian Rockies and the American Southwest by car, rail or both?

-Despite the efforts of railroad legend George Pullman, sleeping on a train has never measured up to a comfortable bed in a hotel.
-That’s why we pull into station each night, and you’re shuttled to a luxury hotel, where your luggage will be waiting for you.
-No more dragging heavy suitcases on and off the train!
-Spend the evening in a charming mountain town, and sleep in a big, comfy bed.
+Sleeping on a train has never quite measured up to a cozy bed in a hotel.
+That’s why we pull into the station each night, and you’re shuttled to a comfortable hotel, where your luggage will be waiting for you.
+No dragging heavy suitcases on and off the train!
+Spend the evening in a charming mountain town or historic frontier town, and sleep in a big, comfy bed.
 The train heads out again in the morning so you don't miss a moment of the scenery.

 However you choose to travel, the best of Western Canada and the American Southwest are awaiting your visit.
-Learn more about the types of packages available and start planning your own trip.
+Learn more about our Rockies Highlights packages available and start planning your own unique journey.